-BILL SUMMARY
+BILL SUMMARY:

 Senate Bill 232 represents the Administration's and General Assembly's effort to encourage the development of alternative energy facilities in the state of Ohio by offering such projects an exemption from their tax liability.
 As you may recall, the state's first attempt to promote alternative energy was the enactment of an alternative energy standard portfolio under SB 221 (127th General Assembly).
 Subsequent to SB 221, the Legislature also addressed siting concerns, in particular in regards to wind projects, by passing House Bill 562 (127th General Assembly).
-More recently, the Legislature included language within the biennial state operating budget (HB 59, 130th General Assembly) that modified a few of the various deadlines as well as established new minimum setbacks.

-The bill exempts from property taxation the tangible personal property and related real property of an "energy facility" that generates electricity from "renewable energy resources," "clean coal technology," "advanced nuclear technology," and "cogeneration technology" and has been certified by the Director of the Ohio Development Services Agency as a "qualified energy project."
+The bill exempts from property taxation the tangible personal property and related real property of an "energy facility" that generates electricity from "renewable energy resources," "clean coal technology," "advanced nuclear technology," and "cogeneration technology" and has been certified by the Director of Development as a "qualified energy project."
 The exemption does not apply to any facility used to supply electricity before December 31, 2009.